zpainter/iassist/content/blog/championing-public-data-data-professionals-in-civic-life.md

 And this work continues.
 We are not done.
 We still have requests for our volunteers to back up data.

 We are also thinking about the future.
 We know that data infrastructure is fragile, and that what happened in the United States in 2025 is not only an American problem — it's a problem that can emerge anywhere.
 Many of us understand that what we are building is not just an emergency response.
 We want a broader conversation about what resilient public data infrastructure should look like in the future.
 We are asking lots of questions in partnership with other organizations, including the Center for Open Science, Invest in Open Infrastructure, and the American Geophysical Union.
 These questions include: What kinds of networks do we need?
 What kinds of partnerships?
-What responsibilities belong to governments, and what responsibilities belong to NGOs, states, libraries and public institutions when governments fail to maintain access?
+What responsibilities belong to governments, and what responsibilities belong to NGOs, states, libraries, and public institutions when governments fail to maintain access?

 In addition to working within those broader efforts, the DRP wants to leave behind documentation for the next generation of data rescuers.
-You can hear more about that work in Session G Block, ***From Emergency To Infrastructure: Building A Data Rescue Toolkit***, which **Halle Burns**, **Mikala Narlock**, and I will facilitate later this week.
+You can hear more about that work in Session G Block, ***From Emergency to Infrastructure: Building A Data Rescue Toolkit***, which Halle Burns, Mikala Narlock, and I will facilitate later this week.

 But here is what I want you to take from the DRP story: DRP did not create the community that made it possible.
 It drew from and enhanced that community.
 The community was already in this organization, in these relationships, in the professional values we have been building together for decades.
 What 2025 gave us was a moment urgent enough to make all of that necessary.
 Just as I learned from my mentors in the data community, I want others to learn from what we've built.
 That is how this community works.